 Joshua Friedberg is a music historian, teacher, singer-songwriter, and sometime radio DJ based in Chicago.
-He has a Master's degree in English from Northeastern Illinois University, and his PopMatters article, "Racializing Rock: The '60s and the White Sounds of 'Pet Sounds,'" won first place in the Illinois Woman's Press Association competition for online feature articles published in 2016.
+He has a Master's degree in English from Northeastern Illinois University, and his PopMatters article, "'Blue', 'Tapestry', and Oil: Or, Oil Capitalism in Two Key Singer-Songwriter Albums" won first place in the Illinois Woman's Press Association competition for Arts & Entertainment articles from 2019.

 Say what you will about Matchbox Twenty – I know I once did.
 But during this COVID-19 pandemic, we're all going "crazy" and feeling "a little unwell" in this time of isolation, and I'm turning to their music.